Overv/VulkanTutorial/02_Development_environment.md

 Studio project for Vulkan and write a little bit of code to make sure that everything works.

-Start Visual Studio and create a new C++ Win32 project.
+Start Visual Studio and create a new `Windows Desktop Wizard` project by entering a name and pressing `OK`.

 ![](/images/vs_new_cpp_project.png)

-Click `Next`, select `Console application` as application type and make sure that `Empty project` is checked.
+Make sure that `Console Application (.exe)` is selected as application type so that we have a place to print debug messages to, and check `Empty Project` to prevent Visual Studio from adding boilerplate code.

 ![](/images/vs_application_settings.png)

-Press `Finish` to create the project and add a C++ source file.
+Press `OK` to create the project and add a C++ source file.
 You should already know how to do that, but the steps are included here for completeness.

 ![](/images/vs_new_item.png)